umeshkunwar-ctrl/COIT11223-ePortfolio/eportfolio1.md

 This is the artefact I selected because it shows my learning experience at the second workshop.
 Discussions about the issues connected with AI made me realise that AI is an important technology which has to be used properly.
 After hearing the opinions of other participants in the workshop, I understood better the ethical issues associated with such technologies as AI.
 ## References

+## References

 Australian Government.
 (2024). *Australia's AI Ethics Principles*.
+Available at: https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-framework/australias-ai-ethics-principles (Accessed: 23 July 2026).

+OpenAI.
+(2024). *ChatGPT*.
+Available at: https://chatgpt.com/ (Accessed: 23 July 2026).

 Waymo.
-(2024). *Waymo Official Website*.

-(Your Generative AI article reference in CQUniversity Harvard style.)
+(2024). *Waymo*.
+Available at: https://waymo.com/ (Accessed: 23 July 2026).